Previously Looked After Children (PLAC)

 Pupil Premium Plus

 In order to receive the funding, which is paid direct to school, the parent, guardian or carer must self-declare the child’s status and provide appropriate supporting evidence to the school.
-The child’s status should then be entered onto the school management system in time for the January census.
+The child’s status should then be entered onto the school management system in time for the autumn census.

 When a child changes school, the parent or guardian must self-declare again as this confidential information does not automatically transfer with the child.
 Schools should make sure parents and guardians are aware of this and that this information is collected to help ensure that the designated teacher for previously looked after children can support appropriately.